individkid/sidegeo/README.md

 Can polytopes be represented without resort to vectors?
 A polytope as a graph of facets fails to capture convexity, so a different representation is required.
-See http://www.sidegeo.blogspot.com/ for my understanding of the relevant math.
+See http://www.sidegeo.blogspot.com/ for my understanding, and https://en.wikipedia.org/wiki/Arrangement_of_hyperplanes for an academic treatment, of the relevant math.
 In particular, note that a polytope can be embedded in a finite space, and any finite space with a property I call "linear" can be converted to numeric planes.
 These operations implemented here can form the kernel of applications for graphically exploring 2 or 3 dimensional objects, and for symbolically exploring spaces of more dimensions than 3.

 Notable functions in AffTopo/Naive.hs are topeFromSpace (classify space and regions as polytope), spaceFromTope and topeRegions (find sample space and regions that would classify to polytope), spaceFromPlanes (classify planes as space), planesFromSpace (find sample planes that would classify to space).